bami25/Spun-Electronics-Sales-Analysis/README.md

 # Project Background
 Spun Electronics, established in 2014, is a global e-commerce company that sells popular electronic products worldwide via its website and mobile app.

-The company has significant amounts of data on its sales, marketing efforts, operational efficiency, product offerings, and loyalty program that has been previously underutilized.
-This project thoroughly analyzes and synthesizes this data to uncover critical insights that will improve Spun Electronics' commercial success.
+The company has significant amounts of data on its sales, marketing efforts, operations, product offerings, and loyalty program that has been previously underutilized.
+In this project I analyzed and synthesizes this data to uncover crucial insights that will improve Spun Electronics' commercial success.

 Insights and recommendations are provided on the following key areas:

-- **Sales Trends Analysis:** Evaluation of historical sales patterns, both globally and by region, focusing on Revenue, Order Volume, and Average Order Value (AOV).
+- **Sales Trends Analysis:** Evaluation of historical sales patterns, both globally and by region, focusing on Revenue, Order Volume, and Average Order Value.
 - **Product Level Performance:**  An analysis of Spun Electronics, various product lines, understanding their impact on sales and returns.
 - **Loyalty Program Success:** An assessment of the loyalty program on customer retention and sales.
 - **Regional Comparisons:** An evaluation of sales and orders by region.